chuksmbama/Spotify_users_behaviour_analysis/README.md

-# Spotify_users_behaviour_analysis
+## Project overview
-This project analyses Spotify user behaviour to understand listening habits, podcast adoption, and subscription barriers
+This project provides insights into understanding Spotify users' behaviour; it helps to understand how users interact with music and podcasts, choose subscription plans, and perceive the platform.
+The dashboard highlights key patterns across age groups, devices, listening times and content preferences.
+The analysis delivers clear, actionable insights to support subscription strategy, content planning and overall user experience improvements.

+## Data Cleaning and Preparation
+#### Data Preparation & Transformation